Pink Salt Recipe with Baking Soda – The Morning Ritual Moms Swear By

 pink salt recipe with baking soda in a glass on rustic table

-Actually Life-Changing: The Proven Pink Salt Recipe with Baking Soda That Moms Love
+Pink Salt Recipe with Baking Soda

 Ingredients

-• 1/4 tsp pink Himalayan salt
+• 1/4 tsp Himalayan pink salt (fine, unprocessed)

-• 1/4 tsp aluminum-free baking soda
+• 1/4 tsp baking soda (aluminum-free)

 Notes